Assets of Community Value

 Intention to Bid Form

-A community wishing to be treated as a bidder for an asset that has come up for sale should notify the Council in writing using this form: Intention to Bid Form
+A community wishing to make a bid for an asset that has come up for sale should notify the Council in writing using this intention to bid form.
+[PDF]

 New Planning Rules for ACV listed pubs

-New rules surrounding the conversion of pubs to other uses came into force on 6 April 2015.
-These are detailed in the ACV protocol on this page.
-Please also see the following link to the Town and Country Planning Use Class guidance: http://www.planningportal.gov.uk/permission/commonprojects/changeofuse
+New rules surrounding the conversion of pubs to other uses came into force on 6 April 2015 and these are detailed in the ACV protocol [PDF].

 From time to time we run Community Pubs events to provide information and updates on: